mpanunto/PanunTools/README.md

 2. Extract Panuntools.tbx, and the following accompanying python scripts & files to directory of choice:
     - MultiExportPDF.py
     - MultiExportPDF.xlsx
-3. Keep accompanying python scripts in the same directory as the toolbox
+3. Keep accompanying python scripts in the same directory as the extracted toolbox
 4. Run tools in ArcGIS Pro